absurdia/absurdia-py/README.md

 absurdia.agent_filepath = "/path/to/file/absurdia-agent.env"
 ```

-#### Use your credentials directly
+#### Option 2 - Use your credentials directly

-Add the credentials the way you prefer by changing the global variables:
+Add the credentials manually in your script the way you prefer by changing the global variables:

 ```python
 import absurdia